Credit Card Feature: Interstate Flight Inconvenience Insurance

 The CommBank Awards range of cards also provides complimentary insurance depending on what card you have.
 The Commonwealth Platinum Awards offers interstate flight inconvenience insurance which works similar to the above policy but with different claim limits and restrictions.

-- Trips of up to seven days covered
+- Trips of up to 14 days are covered

 - Flight delays.
 If your flight is delayed for four hours and no alternative means of transport was provided, you will receive compensation for food and refreshments of up to $35 per person, up to a maximum of $100.

 - Baggage delays.
 If your baggage is delayed by more than 12 hours, you can receive $150 per person to purchase clothes and necessities up to a maximum of $450.

 - Lost, stolen or damaged items.
 If you accidentally lose or damage personal items during the trip, or they're stolen, you can get compensation.
 This is limited up to $750 per item up to a maximum of $1,500 per trip.